Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Group structures on rank bundles on

 \subsecl{The third Chern class and the structure of $\G_{V_0}$ for rank $3$ bundles}{subsec:proofrk3p5}

-We first prove the additivity of $+_{V_0}$ for $c_3$ and complete a theorem stated in the introduction. \begin{proof}[Proof of Proposition~\ref{prop:main_construction2}] We have already established the group structure in Example~\ref{ex:rk3p5}.
-The identity element is $V_0 \oplus \underline{\C}$ by Corollary~\ref{cor:add_pi_zero}.
+We first prove the additivity of $+_{V_0}$ for $c_3$ and complete a theorem stated in the introduction. \begin{proof}[Proof of \Cref{prop:main_construction2}] We have already established the group structure in \Cref{ex:rk3p5}.
+The identity element is $V_0 \oplus \underline{\C}$ by \Cref{cor:add_pi_zero}.